meryem0jerrai/Pomodoro/README.md

 - Clone the repository to your local machine using the command: git clone https://github.com/meryem0jerrai/Pomodoro

-- Navigate to the project directory: cd repos/pomodoro
+- Navigate to the project directory: cd Pomodoro\

 - Publish the project using the command: dotnet publish -c Release -r win-x64 --self-contained true

-- Navigate to the publish directory: cd bin/Release/net9.0/win-x64/publish
+- Navigate to the publish directory: cd bin\Release\net9.0\win-x64\publish

-- Run the application using the command: ./pomodoro.exe
+- Run the application using the command: .\pomodoro.exe

 Well done, now you can use the pomodoro timer app on your desktop!
 If you're curious about how I built it, read on.